 Q: I overwhipped my cream!
 Now what?

 A: Whipped cream can go from soft peaks to stiff peaks to clumps in just a few strokes, especially when you're using an electric or stand mixer.
 But there is a save if it's not too far gone.
 Just add a little more cream to the mixture and stir it gently with a whisk by hand until it becomes creamy again.
 Add a bit more cream every few stirs if necessary.
 But if it's too clumpy, you're on your way to making butter.
-Better to use it in a recipe and start on another batch of whipped cream.
+Better to use it in a recipe that calls for butter and start on another batch of whipped cream.

-Pro tip: Until you're completely comfortable making whipped cream, hold aside a couple of tablespoons of cream to stir in just in case your whipped cream starts to clump.
+Tip: Until you're completely comfortable making whipped cream, hold aside a couple of tablespoons of cream to stir in just in case your whipped cream starts to clump.

 Flavored Whipped Cream